ravenawk/patsbytes/content/articles/ansible_collections.md

 ```

 The command found no collections in the defined paths, so the command returns no output.

-A collection can be installed by using the ansible-galaxy collection install command followed by the collection you want to install.

 [![A collection to install](/images/install_collection.png)](/images/install_collection.png)